Trump administration defends Obama's Atlantic monument

-PORTLAND, Maine (AP) - The Trump administration on Tuesday defended an underwater monument established by former President Barack Obama to protect marine life in the Atlantic Ocean and asked a judge to dismiss a lawsuit from fishermen trying to eliminate it.
+PORTLAND, Maine (AP) - The Trump administration on Tuesday defended an underwater monument off the coast of New England established by former President Barack Obama to protect marine life in the Atlantic Ocean and asked a judge to dismiss a lawsuit from fishermen trying to eliminate it.

 The fishing groups sued in federal court in Washington, challenging the creation of the Northeast Canyons and Seamounts Marine National Monument by the Democratic former president in 2016.
-It's a 5,000-square-mile area off of New England that contains fragile deep sea corals and vulnerable species of marine life, such as right whales.
+It's a 5,000-square-mile area that contains fragile deep sea corals and vulnerable species of marine life, such as right whales.

 Marine national monuments are underwater areas designed to protect unique or vulnerable ecosystems.
 There are four of them in the Pacific.
 The Northeast monument, the only one off the East Coast, is also an area where fishermen harvest lobsters, crabs another aquatic commodities.